alexyklu/serverless-offline-lambda-with-sqs/README.md

 # Overview
-An example that shows how to run a lambda function that consumes from a local SQS queue.
+An example that shows how to run lambda functions with serverless-offline and interact with a local SQS queue.

 # Setup